Orestes: Pindar

-According to Pindar, the young Orestes was saved by his nurse Arsinoe (Laodamia) or his sister Electra, who conveyed him out of the country when Clytemnestra wished to kill him.
+In Pindar's version, the young Orestes was saved by his nurse Arsinoe (Laodamia) or his sister Electra, who conveyed him out of the country when Clytemnestra wished to kill him.

 In the familiar theme of the hero's early eclipse and exile, he escaped to Phanote on Mount Parnassus, where King Strophius took charge of him.

 In his twentieth year, he was urged by Electra to return home and avenge his father's death.
 He returned home, along with his first cousin Pylades, son of Anaxibia (sister to Agamemnon) and Strophius.

 Greek drama

 The story of Orestes was the subject of the Oresteia of Aeschylus (Agamemnon, Choephori, Eumenides), of the Electra of Sophocles, and of the Electra, Iphigeneia in Tauris, Iphigenia at Aulis and Orestes, all of Euripides.
+He also appears in Euripides' Andromache.

 Aeschylus

 In Aeschylus's Eumenides, Orestes goes mad after killing his mother and is pursued by the Erinyes (Furies), whose duty it is to punish any violation of the ties of family piety.
 He takes refuge in the temple at Delphi; but, even though Apollo had ordered him to kill his mother, the god is powerless to protect Orestes from the consequences.
 At last Athena receives him on the Acropolis of Athens and arranges a formal trial of the case before twelve judges, including herself.
-The Erinyes demand their victim; Orestes asserts that he was acting on the orders of Apollo.
-Upon closing of the trial, Athena votes on the verdict last, announcing that she is for acquittal; the votes are counted and the result is a tie, resulting in an acquittal in accordance with the rules previously stipulated by Athena.
-For bearing his responsibility in the murder, the Erinyes are converted into the Eumenides, who now offer him wisdom and council.
+The Erinyes demand their victim; Orestes asserts that it was indeed he who killed his mother, though he was acting on the orders of Apollo.
+At the close of the trial, Athena votes on the verdict last, announcing that she is for acquittal; the votes are counted and the result is a tie, forcing an acquittal in accordance with the rules previously stipulated by Athena.
+The Erinyes, who insisted on Orestes' responsibility in the murder, are converted into the Eumenides, who now offer him wisdom and counsel.
 They are then propitiated by the establishment of a new ritual, in which they are worshipped as "Semnai Theai", "Venerable Goddesses", and Orestes dedicates an altar to Athena Areia.